Important Forms & Documents

 On the flight, you will be given a customs form.
 Make sure to have a pen in your hand luggage.
 All travellers to the USA are required to fill this out.
+At some airports this is a digital form you will fill out in the customs hall.
+Ask your flight attendant before landing if you do not receive one.
 The immigration officer you meet upon your arrival will stamp it and return it to you.
 On leaving the baggage hall, after picking up your luggage, you will give this form to a customs officer.

 This is your official Arrival/Departure record from the United States Department of Homeland Security.
 This will need to be printed out once you have arrived at camp.
 This is a necessary document to apply for a Social Security Card and proves your legal visitor status in the United States.
 The form can be obtained by visiting the website listed below and entering the following information: Your full given name and last name (as shown on your passport), your date of birth, passport number and passport Country of issuance.